 Sending WordPress Website Leads Through Salesforce

-A crucial part of our clients sales process was getting their leads into Salesforce so that they could be automatically assigned to a sales rep. However we wanted to also help the client to utlize the power of HubSpot as well so we relied on the Salesforce HubSpot connector to push form submissions through to Salesforce.
-We created a custom HubSpot form that accepted the Salesforce Record ID as a field so that when leads came through HubSpot into Salesforce the system would know how to assign the lead.
-This allowed the client to track interest in products not only in Salesforce but also in HubSpot where they could see the number of visits to their product page in relation to the number of form submission on that page.
-Highly useful tools to have for marketing and product optimization!
+A crucial part of our client's sales process was getting their leads into Salesforce so that they could be automatically assigned to a sales rep. However, we wanted also to help the client to utilize the power of HubSpot as well, so we relied on the Salesforce HubSpot connector to push form submissions through to Salesforce.
+We created a custom HubSpot form that accepted the Salesforce Record ID as a field so that when leads came through HubSpot into Salesforce, the system would know how to assign the lead.
+This allowed the client to track interest in products not only in Salesforce but also in HubSpot where they could see the number of visits to their product page concerning the amount of form submission on that page — highly useful tools to have for marketing and product optimization!

 Handling WordPress Product Image Upload from within Salesforce